Punktum-dk/das-service-specification/README.md

 <a name="aaa"></a>
 ## AAA

-This service is called using Basic HTTP Authentication supporting current login credentials.
+This service is called using Basic HTTP Authentication supporting current authentication credentials, consisting of:

+- user-id / handle
+- password

 Too many failed login attempts will block the account.
 The block for a user-id lasts for 24 hours and it automatically lifted.